hovercats/ff-user.js/README.md

 ## Firefox user.js profiles
-In this repo, youll find 3 sets of user.js', to use on your firefox browser (or forks that support this).
-Beginning from a better default, with privacytools.io's recommendations, ending with a really hardened setup made from arkenfox's user.js.
+In this repo, youll find 3 sets of user.js', to use on your firefox browser (or forks that support it).
+Beginning from a better default, with privacytools.io's recommendations with more, ending with a really hardened setup made from arkenfox's user.js.